area9innovation/fast/mini/readme.md

 	4. Then we type check these definitions, and if the batch passed, we push it to the last known good
 	5. Then we produce outputs for each output defined

+## Plan

+1. Have Forth for the AST, so we can build any expression
+2. Compile this to JS

+## Backends

+Maybe we can do them just like functions in Fastlåst.

 ## Inspiration

 ### Query based compilers